Fun Facts on Rome

 As this list is in definite need of some feel-good Rome fun facts, it is good to know that the Trevi Fountain brings in a lot of money for charity.
 Every single day, the Trevi Fountain collects an average of 3,000 Euros that are given to charity.
 The Trevi Fountain is a beautiful attraction to visit and people throw coins into the fountain very readily.
 This money is given to a Catholic charity that uses the funds to help out underprivileged families in Rome.

-Interesting Rome facts #14
+Rome interesting facts #14

 There Are Over 900 Churches in Modern Rome